Stephen-Gates/report-gallery/docs/questions.md

 ## Projects

 1. [What projects do we have?][inventory]
-    1. How are projects grouped? e.g. Portfolios, Programs, and Projects
+    1. How are projects structured? e.g. Portfolios, Programs, and Projects
 1. [When will a project start or end?][roadmap-project]
 1. What applications will be changed by a project? - *(Free Draw diagram?
 Use smart explorer for a single project)*
 1. [What user groups are impacted by projects because of the applications they change?][landscape-project-user-group]